Bryan-Az/TF-PyTorch-Jax/README.md

 ## Tensorflow Neural Networks

-### Non-linear Models using Tensorflow Einsum vs. Matrix Multiply
+### Tensorflow Low-Level (custom) API Network using Matrix Multiply

-#### A 3 layer deep non-linear Tensorflow neural network using matrix multiply

-3 variables will be using in the non linear equation.
+In this section I built a Tensorflow model using the low level (functional/keras) api.
+A 3 layer deep non-linear Tensorflow neural network using a simple matrix multiplication in the custom forward method.
+3 variables will be used in the non linear equation.
 Synthetically generated data will be processed with the non-linear equation and plotted using a 4d plot.

-#### A 3 layer deep non-linear Tensorflow neural network using tensorflow einsum

-A 3 layer deep neural network using tensorflow einsum instead of matrix multiply.

-### Tensorflow Low-Level (custom) vs High-Level API Networks

-#### Tensorflow Low-Level (custom) API Network
-In this section I built a Tensorflow model using the low level (functional/keras) api.

-#### Tensorflow High-Level API Network
+### Tensorflow High-Level API Network using Tensorflow Einsum
 In this section I built a Tensorflow model using the high level tensorflow api.
+This 3-layer deep neural network will be using tensorflow's einsum instead of matrix multiplication in the forward method.
+A similar methodology will be used as in the low-level model (synthetically generated 3-dimensional data and 4-d plotting visual exploration and evaluation of the results)

 ## Jax Neural Network
 Jax's high-level class-based API will be used to create a custom neural network.